Simultaneous Multi-die Floorplanning and Technology Assignment: Problem Formulation

 \section{Problem Formulation}

-{\bf MMFP} (multi-die and multi-technology floorplanning): Given a circuit system composed of a set of interconnected blocks $\mathcal{B}$ described by synthesizable HDL code, aspect ratio options for each block, a set of technologies $g_1, g_2, ...,g_k$, and a number of silicon dies $\mathcal{D}$, each having a distinct technology, MMFP assigns blocks to the given dies and decides their locations on the dies along with their aspect ratios to
+{\bf SMUFTA 2.5D} (\underline{S}imultaneous \underline{Mu}lti-die \underline{F}loorplanning and \underline{T}echnology \underline{A}ssignment): Given a circuit system composed of a set of interconnected blocks $\mathcal{B}$ described by synthesizable HDL code, aspect ratio options for each block, an ordered set of technologies $g_1, g_2, ...,g_k$, and a number of silicon dies $\mathcal{D}$ each having a distinct technology node, SMUFTA assigns blocks to the given dies and determines their locations on the dies along with their aspect ratios to

-where $W$ is the total inter-block Half-Perimeter Wire-Length (HPWL), $P$ is the total dynamic power of all blocks, $C(d_i)$ is the cost of die $d_i$ based on its yield model, $T$ is the total negative slack of all the blocks, $N_{i,j}$ is the number of nets between dies $d_i$ and $d_j$, $A(d_i)$ is the area of die $d_i$, and $\omega$, $\beta$, $\gamma$, $\tau$, $N_{max}$, $A_{min}$ and $A_{max}$ are constant parameters.
-The HPWL $W$ assumes that the pins of a block are at its center, as in many previous works on floorplanning, and it includes inter-die wirelength.
-Area is considered in the constraints instead of the objective function, as it is correlated with $W$, $C$ and $P$.
-Please note that power $P$ and total negative slack $T$ are primarily determined by the technology selection.
-This correlation is confirmed in our experimental study.
-This formulation is targeted to 2.5D-based heterogeneous integration using interposers.
-However, it is applicable to multi-die InFO packaging~\cite{feng2022costModel} and can be easily extended to 3D integration.
+where $W$ is the total Half-Perimeter Wire-Length (HPWL), $P$ is the total dynamic power of all blocks, $C(d_i)$ is the cost of die $d_i$ based on its yield model, $T$ is the absolute sum of the total negative slack (TNS) across all blocks, $N_{i,j}$ is the number of nets connecting dies $d_i$ and $d_j$, $A(d_i)$ is the area of die $d_i$, and $\omega$, $\beta$, $\gamma$, $\tau$, $N_{max}$, $A_{min}$ and $A_{max}$ are constant parameters.

+The HPWL $W$ assumes that the pins of a rectangular block are at its center, as in many previous works on floorplanning, and it includes both inter-die (interposer) and intra-die wirelength.
+For example, Figure~\ref{fig:wire-formulation}a shows an inter-die net between two blocks in different dies.
+Area is considered in the constraints, not in the objective function, becaue it is correlated with $W$, $C$ and $P$.
+This formulation is targeted to 2.5D chiplet integration using silicon interposer.
+However, it is also applicable to multi-die InFO packaging~\cite{feng2022costModel}.

+{\bf SMUFTA 3D:} The wirelength of inter-die nets in a 3D formulation differs because the dies are vertically aligned (Figure~\ref{fig:wire-formulation}b).
+The vertical connection between inter-die nets is addressed using TSVs.
+The HPWL $W$ includes both the intra-die and TSV-connected wirelength as if the blocks are placed in the same horizontal plane.
+The assumption is that the lower-left coordinates of each die are located at the origin coordinate.

-{\bf MMFP with hard IPs.} A special case of MMFP occurs when some circuit blocks are hard IPs, and therefore their technologies and aspect ratios are fixed throughout the optimization.
-This scenario is common in practice, for example, the complete design (including layout) of a circuit block exists for an old technology and can be reused in heterogeneous integration.
+{\bf SMUFTA with hard IPs.} A special case of SMUFTA occurs when some circuit blocks are hard IPs, and therefore their technologies and aspect ratios are fixed throughout the optimization.
+Hard IPs implies that a given block requires a specific technology, limiting its options for die assignment based on the fixed technology.